 The winery in the municipality of Kallstadt in the German wine-growing region palatinate

-was founded around 1700 by the Ruprecht family.
-Due to female succession the names Ruprecht and later also Koehler were lost.
-In 1969, the estate was taken over by Otto Philippi.
-Today's owner Bernd Philippi worked internationally as a wine consultant for many years, before he took over the business in 1986 from his father.
-Connected is the hotel "Weincastell".
+was founded by the Ruprecht family around 1700.
+Due to female succession, the names Ruprecht and later Koehler were lost.
+In 1969 the estate was taken over by Otto Philippi.
+The current owner Bernd Philippi worked as a wine consultant internationally for many years before taking over the business from his father in 1986.
+The hotel "Weincastell" is connected.
 Together with Werner Näkel (owner of the winery Meyer Näkel

-on the Ahr) and Bernhard Breuer (owner of the winery Georg Breuer
+an der Ahr) and Bernhard Breuer (owner of the Georg winery Breuer

-in the Rheingau), with whom he had previously worked together in some projects, the winery "Quinta da Carvalhosa" was founded in 2000 in the Portuguese Douro Valley.
-The vineyards in the Palatinate cover 12.5 hectares of vineyards in the Kallstadt single layers Kronenberg, pig's stomach
+in the Rheingau), with whom he had previously worked on several projects, the winery "Quinta da Carvalhosa" was founded in the Portuguese Douro Valley in 2000.
+The vineyards in the Palatinate encompass 12.5 hectares of vineyards in the single town of Kronenberg, pig's stomach

 and Steinacker.
-They are planted for the most part with the varieties Riesling and Pinot Noir, and Pinot Blanc, Pinot Gris, Chardonnay, Dornfelder, Gewürztraminer, Rieslaner, Cabernet Sauvignon, Scheurebe and Kerner.
+Most of them are planted with the varieties Riesling and Pinot Noir, as well as Pinot Blanc, Pinot Gris, Chardonnay, Dornfelder, Gewürztraminer, Rieslaner, Cabernet Sauvignon, Scheurebe and Kerner.

-Without exception, the wines ferment in oak barrels - sometimes in traditional quarter- and half-barrels, partly in barrique - using the natural yeasts.
-The small containers, in conjunction with the sharp Mostvorklärung and the slower natural yeasts cause a very slow spontaneous fermentation
+Without exception, the wines ferment in wooden barrels - partly in traditional quarter, half and piece barrels, partly in barriques - using natural yeasts.
+The small containers in combination with the sharp must clarification and the sluggish natural yeasts make them very slow spontaneous fermentation

-, which can last up to nine months with the top Rieslings from the Saumagen.
-After fermentation, the wines ripen longer on the lees, This traditional expansion leads to long-lasting wines, which only reveal themselves after several years of bottle aging.
-The Spätburgunder are matured in oak barrels.
-There are also sweet wines such as the "Elysium" produced.
+which can drag up to nine months from the hem of the top Rieslings.
+After fermentation, the wines mature for a long time on the lees, This traditional expansion leads to long-lasting wines, which only become apparent after a few years in the bottle.
+The Pinot Noir is aged in barriques.
+Noble sweet wines such as the "Elysium" are also produced.
 The winery is a member of VDP